 Members to NAGC can receive three publications -- Parenting for Gifted Children, Teaching for High Potential, and the academic journal, Gifted Child Quarterly.
 All are available through the mail and online.

-The Assistant Teacher attends at least one meeting a week with the Head Teacher and is expected to take part in events that may occur outside of school hours.
+Attend at least one meeting a week with the Head Teacher and expected to take part in events that may occur outside of school hours.

 Full-time teachers are expected to work a 40-hour week and the required number of days as stipulated in the Faculty Association contract.
 All teachers are expected to perform in accordance with the terms and conditions of the Collective Bargaining Agreement.